 Impact of the death penalty on homicide

 Scholarship of Teaching: Empirical Predictors of Learning; Cheating Inhibitors in Online Instruction

 Measurement and predictors of research productivity

-Presntation of suicide in art: American, British, Korean, & Japanese feature films; classics of world literature; Western visual art.
+Presentation of suicide in art: American, British, Korean, & Japanese feature films; classics of world literature; Western visual art.

 Dr. Stack's current research projects include collaborations with both networks of established suicide scholars and new suicide scholars and graduate students.
 These ongoing projects include: (1.)
 Medical University of Vienna (with Drs.
 Niederkrotenthaler & Till, updated Meta Analysis of our previously published review of Media Impacts on Suicide (J of Epidemiology & Community Health, 2012).
 (2).
 Medical University of Vienna.
 Editing and completion of a multi media presentation and film shot by us on location in the Black Forest, near Mt.
 Fuji, Japan- world's leading suicide hot spot, in 2016 (3).
 Measurement errors in official suicide data, especially those involving the opiod epidemic (with a research group led by Dr. Ian Rocket of West Virginia University, Dr. Ed Caine, U of Rochester, and a dozen other faculty at medical and public health schools (current paper under review at the American J. of Public Health) (3).
 Work on the cultural moderators of the ratio of suicide/homicide rates in 162 regions of Europe (with Dr. Laubepin, University of Michigan) paper under review at SSQ (3).
-Research on racial differences in the link between cyber bullying and suicidality (with Dr. Kral and Ms. Cameron (PhD student) in the WSU School of Social Work), to be presented at the International Summit on Suicide research, 2017, Las Vegas.
+Research on racial differences in the link between cyber bullying and suicidality (with Dr. Kral and Ms. Cameron (PhD student) in the WSU School of Social Work), presented at the International Summit on Suicide Research, 2017, Las Vegas.
 (4).
-Racial differences in the link between violence involvement and suicide attempts with Dr. Sidra Goldman (University of California, Mercid), also to be presented at the International Summit on Suicide Research, 2017, Las Vegas.
+Racial differences in the link between violence involvement and suicide attempts with Dr. Sidra Goldman (University of California, Mercid), presented at the International Summit on Suicide Research, 2017, Las Vegas.

 Education – Degrees, Licenses, Certifications